Jelmer-ja/Chatbot/README.md

                 return summary
         return ''
 ```
+The resulting conversations look something like this:
 ![alt text](https://i.imgur.com/KjfjwyW.png "Logo Title Text 1")

-The user can also trigger this functionality at other moments in the conversation by simply saying _"I'd like to hear some news about [TOPIC]"_ or any similar phrase.
+The user can also trigger this functionality at other moments in the conversation by simply saying _"I'd like to hear some news about X"_ or any similar phrase.

 ![alt text](https://i.imgur.com/E7nhSlo.png "Logo Title Text 1")